 Coin and Chronicles Sets

-For certain commemorative coin programs which honor a specific individual, the United States Mint has offered Coin and Chronicles Sets.
+For certain commemorative coin programs which honor a specific individual, the United States Mint has offered Coin and Chronicles Sets (Buy on eBay).
 These products incorporate a variety of information and reproductions of historical items that provide greater depth and background for the individual and his contributions.

 The 2005 John Marshall Coin and Chronicles Set included the uncirculated silver dollar, an intaglio print from the Bureau of Engraving and Printing, and a special booklet prepared by the Supreme Court Historical Society.
 The 2006 set for Benjamin Franklin included the uncirculated coin with the scientist design, four stamps, an intaglio print, and a reproduction of Poor Richard’s Almanack.
 The 2009 set for Abraham Lincoln included the proof silver dollar, the four different proof 2009 Lincoln Cents, a reproduction of a photograph of Lincoln, and a reproduction of the Gettysburg Address in his handwriting.